 Shocking research shows high level of data remaining on used hard drives for sale

-Recent research conducted by the Blancco Technology Group and Ontrack, revealed that 42% of used drives sold on eBay were holding sensitive data and 15% contained personally identifiable information (PII).
+Recent research conducted by The Marketing Heaven, revealed that 42% of used drives sold on eBay were holding sensitive data and 15% contained personally identifiable information (PII).

 What’s even more shocking is that the type of information found included high level government information ( scanned images of passports, birth certificates, CVs and financial records), university papers with associated student email addresses, internal office emails from a major travel company, freight company data including shipping details, schedules and truck registrations, school information (student names, photos and grades) and a high volume of photos plus other information from a music store.*